The64thGamer/cheeseepedia/content/wiki/Arlington Heights, IL (955 W Dundee Rd).md

 It was one of 4 Illinois locations to receive a Studio C Alpha.

-## History##
+##History##
 Arlington Heights opened its doors on October 7th, 1981 as the third Showbiz Pizza store in Illinois with the Rock-Afire Explosion show like every other Showbiz Pizza.
 It was originally a franchise-owned location.
 In 1988-1989, Arlington Heights received the 1988 remodel removing the older SPP decor, adding newer decor, received a new exterior change, and updated the Billy Bob stage.
 In 1990, Arlington Heights received a major remodel, adding checkers around the wall, added Blue and White Awnings, and added more decor and removed some older decor, and received Concept Unification removing the Rock-Afire Explosion for the 3-Stage.
 Arlington Heights received a minor remodel in the Mid-90's removing older CU decor for the Record Posters.
 Around 2000, Arlington Heights would receive the Phase 3 remodel which removed all older 90's decor, added newer decor, removed the 3-Stage for the Studio C Alpha, and added SkyTubes.
 In 2006-2007, Arlington Heights received the 2005 Update to the [https://cheeseepedia.org/wiki/2003_%22Cool_Chuck%22_Reconfiguration_/_Major_Remodel_Initiative 2003 'Cool Chuck' Reconfiguration / Major Remodel Initiative] removing older decor, removing the Showroom Walls, Balcony Seating, expanding the store, and relocating the stage.
-Arlington Heights would remain like this until December 6th, 2015 when they would relocate to [\2](\1) location which was about 7 minutes away and opened with a Dance Floor.
+Arlington Heights would remain like this until December 6th, 2015 when they would relocate to  location which was about 7 minutes away and opened with a Dance Floor.
 After its closure, the location became abandoned.

 Currently, as of March 2023, the location is still abandoned after 7 years.
 It is going to be demolished or turned into a golfing course.
-## Animatronics##
+##Animatronics##
 {| class='wikitable'
 !Animatronics
 !Serial Number